Resources

 There can only be one Traditional Owner Treaty that covers any particular part of Victoria.
 This means that if more than one group wants to negotiate a Treaty in the same area, they have to come together as a Delegation to negotiate with the State.

 A Traditional Owner Treaty is negotiated by what is known as a ‘Treaty Delegation’.
-This might include one Traditional Owner group or multiple groups on the Negotiations Database who come together to form a Delegation for the same area.
+This might include one Traditional Owner group or multiple groups on the Negotiations Register who come together to form a Delegation for the same area.

 If more than one Traditional Owner group wants to negotiate a Treaty over the same Country, they have to come together to form a single Treaty Delegation.

-A Traditional Owner Treaty can only be negotiated by a Delegation, which is made up of one or more Traditional Owner groups on the Negotiations Database.
+A Traditional Owner Treaty can only be negotiated by a Delegation, which is made up of one or more Traditional Owner groups on the Negotiations Register.
 To be a part of Treaty negotiations, individuals will be represented as a member of a Traditional Owner group in the delegation.

 We know that for some Traditional Owner groups, forming a Delegation to negotiate a Treaty over the same Country may be challenging and take time.